 Come back next week to check out photos of our Fine Motor and Art shelves filled with buggy activities.

-Our oh-so-very high-tech bug catcher has a permanent place on our science shelf.
+Our oh-so-very high-tech “bug catcher” has a permanent place on our science shelf.
 It comes in handy in the spring when the creepy crawlies start showing up in our room.
-If you’ve never used one of these, all you have to do when you spot a bug is gently place the cup over it.
-Then slide the stiff card underneath, capturing the bug.
+If you’ve never used one of these, all you have to do when you spot a bug is gently place a cup over it.
+Then slide a stiff card underneath, capturing the bug.
 We then take a few moments to examine the bug before releasing it outside.
 The children are getting quite adept at using this little device.

 We saved some of these cicada exoskeletons last season in a bug viewer.
 We’ll have these out on the shelves for a little while until our students start bringing new specimens from this spring.

 Buggy Works on the Pre-Literacy Shelf

 Matching and identifying pictures of spiders.
 The flip side of the cards have the names of the spiders.
 I love this little spider case!

 I don’t remember where I picked up this idea, but I love this matching work with the miniature butterfly pictures.
 You can add a magnifying glass for a little more pizzaz, but I find the kids do just fine without it.